Tōru Kōno: Tampei Photography Club

 Kōno becomes a member of the Tampei Photography Club in 1931 through the introduction of Seiichiro Tokuda.
 There he is influenced by Nakaji Yasui and Bizan Ueda.
 Takeji Iwamiya wrote about an episode when he and Kōno were on an outdoor photo session hosted by the Tampei Photography Club in an essay that was included in Kōno's self-published photobook, titled Wadachi - The Works of Kōno Tōru.
 Iwamiya was one of the younger members of the club and he describes his timidity as he watched as the seniors members went about the park taking photographs enthusiastically.
 But Iwamiya says that Kōno made a deep impression on him.
 While the other members were taking pictures in earnest, Kōno casually strolled about and stood next to Iwamiya and haphazardly took a few pictures of some dead grass and was the first to leave the photo session.
 Iwamiya said he was shocked when he saw the final photo and how Kōno was able to bring such life to such dead grass.

 There was an underlying sense of solidarity, evident through joint photographic production projects, amongst photographers in the various photo clubs sprouting up around the country at this time.
 One such example of such collaboration was when six photographers of the Tampei Photography Club came together in 1941 to photograph Jewish refugees who had escaped to Kobe from Nazi persecution in Eastern Europe.
 Many of these refugees who were photographed were given visas out of Lithuania by Chiuna Sugihara.
 The project was titled The Wandering Jews and was published at the 23rd exhibition of the Tampei Photography Club.
+Kōno's interwar work was later revisited in the Osaka section of the Tokyo Photographic Art Museum exhibition Avant-Garde Rising: The Photographic Vanguard in Modern Japan, which included him among the photographers representing the Kansai avant-garde.
 It was headed by Yasui Nakaji; other members included Kono, Kametaro Kawasaki, Tabuchi Kaneyoshi, Yutaka Tezuka, and Osamu Shiihara.